Lee Yoo-jin (filmmaker): Transition to film marketing and finding success with Affairs

-Lee Yoo-jin began her career in the film industry as the marketing director for the film An Affair at Bom Films, a production company led by her cousin, Oh Jung-wan.
-Initially believing the role would be akin to advertising, she soon recognized significant differences between the two fields.
-At the large Conrad agency, her work was highly structured, whereas at the smaller Bom Films, with fewer than 10 employees, her responsibilities encompassed a wide range of activities, including planning commercials, casting, and carrying equipment.
-This transition also involved a substantial pay cut, from 40 million won annually at Conrad to 7 million won, illustrating the competitive and passionate nature of the film industry, where, as she was informed, "there's a long line of people who want to make movies."
-Lee described her early experiences as feeling like "standing in a wilderness," due to the demanding hours and commitment required for long-term projects, stating, "I'm not someone who lives and breathes movies."
+Lee began her film career as the marketing director at BOM Film Productions, led by her cousin Oh Jung-wan.
+Transitioning from the structured environment of the Conrad agency to a small team of fewer than ten employees, Lee's role expanded to include planning, casting, and manual labor.
+This move involved a significant salary reduction, from 40 million won to 7 million won annually.
+Lee described the shift as "standing in a wilderness," noting the intense commitment required for long-term film projects compared to her previous background in advertising.

-Despite initial challenges, Lee committed to a few years in the industry.
-The premiere of her first film, An Affair, in October 1998 marked a pivotal moment for her.
-Witnessing a long queue of viewers in Jongno, Seoul, during the Chuseok holiday provided her with a profound sense of accomplishment, leading her to realize, "Ah, this is the joy of movies."
-Following this success, she informed the president of Conrad that she would not be returning to advertising.
-An Affair was notable for its innovative marketing strategies, featuring the title in vertical Chinese characters (情事) on its poster, and a 15-second TV commercial that evocatively recreated a key scene from the film.
+Despite early challenges, Lee committed to establishing herself in the film industry.
+The premiere of her first project, An Affair, in October 1998 served as a career milestone.
+Witnessing long queues of viewers in Jongno, Seoul, during the Chuseok holiday provided her with a sense of professional fulfillment.
+Following this success, she formally notified the president of Conrad that she would not be returning to the advertising sector.
+An Affair was noted for its innovative marketing strategies, which included a poster featuring the title in vertical Chinese characters (情事) and a 15-second television commercial that recreated a key scene from the film.

-Lee continued her career in the industry.
-She made her debut as a producer with E J-yong's subsequent film, Untold Scandal (2003), which starred Bae Yong-joon, Jeon Do-yeon, and Lee Mi-sook.
-The film held particular significance for her.
-She expressed a desire to create a new type of historical drama, noting that previous works in the genre were often limited to martial arts or erotic themes, and that investors were hesitant to fund historical dramas lacking action.
-Additionally, she opted for an English title, reflecting her innovative approach.
-It achieved considerable commercial success, attracting 3.52 million viewers.
+Lee made her debut as a producer with E J-yong's film Untold Scandal (2003), which starred Bae Yong-joon, Jeon Do-yeon, and Lee Mi-sook.
+The film was a significant project for Kang, who sought to modernize the historical drama genre.
+She noted that previous historical films were often restricted to martial arts or erotic themes, making investors reluctant to fund projects lacking those elements.
+To reflect her innovative approach, she chose an English title for the production.
+The film became a commercial success, attracting 3.52 million viewers.

 Following this, Lee produced A Table for Four and Three Monsters.
 She then produced Kim Jee-woon's A Bittersweet Life.
-She noted her interest in Kim Jee-woon's A Tale of Two Sisters, expressing surprise that a director known for horror films would venture into the film noir genre with A Bittersweet Life.
+Lee had previously followed Kim's work on A Tale of Two Sisters and expressed interest in his transition from horror to the film noir genre with A Bittersweet Life.